Jinshinkan Australia | Traditional Iaidō and Jōdō in Australia

 Sword and awareness

-Drawing, cutting, returning to stillness, and moving with calm precision.
+Draw, cut, return to stillness, and move with calm precision.

 Distance and timing

-Paired practice for control, relationship, spacing, timing, and disciplined response.
+Paired practice that develops distance, timing, control, and disciplined response.

 Beginners welcome